YOU DON’T PAY UNLESS WE WIN!

 - The insurance company is refusing to pay for medical treatment.

 If you or a loved one needs to file a workers’ compensation claim or need assistance with a workers’ compensation case, never hesitate to contact the Law Offices of Todd D. Beauregard.
 We supply our clients with information to assist you in making an informed decision based on your individual case.
 We have settled hundreds of these cases many of which have resolved in the six figures.
-Please give us a call today or stop in to one of our offices in Boston, Lowell, Nashua or North Andover.
+If you have questions, then please give us a call today or stop in to speak with a workers comp lawyer today.
+Office locations in Boston, Lowell, Nashua or North Andover MA.
+978-275-0073.